o3de/o3de.org/content/docs/user-guide/settings/gem-loading.md

 During the CMake project generation step, a `cmake_dependencies.*.setreg` file that contains a list of Gems to load is generated.
 To prevent autoloading of a specific Gem, set a JSON boolean value of `false` at the in JSON pointer format for the Gem using the path of `"/O3DE/Gems/${GemName}/${TargetModule}/AutoLoad"`.
 For example, you can add a `.setreg` file in the `"<project-root>/Registry/"` directory that sets the `"/O3DE/Gems/${GemName}/${TargetModule}/AutoLoad=false"` value.

-The following is a snippet of the generated `cmake_dependencies.automatedtesting.assetproccessor.setreg` that is generated when O3DE is configured with for the AUtomated Testing project (`-DLY_PROJECTS=AutomatedTesting`).
+The following is a snippet of the generated `cmake_dependencies.automatedtesting.assetproccessor.setreg` that is generated when O3DE is configured with for the Automated Testing project (`-DLY_PROJECTS=AutomatedTesting`).

-**cmake\_dependencies.automatedtesting.assetproccessor.setreg**
+**cmake_dependencies.automatedtesting.assetproccessor.setreg**

 ```json